-Angel is the recipient of numerous grants and awards, including an Abe Fellowship awarded by the Center for Global Partnership in conjunction with the Social Science Research Council and the American Council of Learned Societies.
+Angel is the recipient of numerous grants and awards, including an Abe Fellowship from the Center for Global Partnership in conjunction with the Social Science Research Council and the American Council of Learned Societies.
 His research includes work conducted for the U.S. Department of Commerce, the U.S. Agency for International Development, the Asian Development Bank, the John D. and Catherine T. MacArthur Foundation, the U.S. National Science Foundation and the United Nations Industrial Development Organization.
-He has consulted widely for public and private organizations around the world.
-Published books include: "Asia's Clean Revolution: Industry, Growth and the Environment" (with Michael T. Rock, 2000, Greenleaf Publishers), "Effective Environmental Regulation: Learning form Poland's Experience" (with Halina Brown and Patrick Derr, 2000, Praeger Press) and "Industrial Development in the Developing World" (with Michael T. Rock, 2005, Oxford University Press).
+He has consulted widely for public and private organizations around the world and published a number of books, including Asia's Clean Revolution: Industry, Growth and the Environment (with Michael T. Rock, 2000, Greenleaf Publishers); Effective Environmental Regulation: Learning form Poland's Experience (with Halina Brown and Patrick Derr, 2000, Praeger Press); and Industrial Development in the Developing World (with Michael T. Rock, 2005, Oxford University Press).

 Angel is a member of the Commission on Institutions of Higher Education (CIHE) of the New England Association of Schools and Colleges, as well as the Association of American Colleges and Universities (AAC&U) LEAP President’s Trust.
 He is a Board Member of the Association of Independent Colleges & Universities in Massachusetts (AICUM), Massachusetts Biomedical Initiatives, and the Institute for Energy and Sustainability.